gdkimaiyo/cs50x.practice/README.md

 `len = strlen(reply);`

 **String Compare** `strcmp(s1, s2)`
 Compares two strings.
-Returns 0 if the two strings are the same, negative if s1<s2 and positive if s1>s2.
+Returns 0 if the two strings are the same, negative if s1 is less than s2 and positive if s1 greater than s2.

 **String Concatenation** `strcat(s1, s2),`
 Concatenates string s2 to the end of string s1

+### Command-Line Arguments => argv
+**Command Line Arguments** provides a way of writing programs in C that accepts zero or more arguments.
+Command Line arguments are passed to `main()` function.

+Importance points to note:
+- command line arguments are passed to `main()` as so:
+`main(int argc, char *argv[])`
+- argc is the argument count.
+It stores the number of command line arguments passed by the user, including the name of the program
+- argv is array of strings holding the actual arguments passed.
+- argv[0] holds the name of the program
+- argv[1] upto argv[n] are command line arguments, i.e, argv[1] is the first
+command line argument and argv[n] is the last argument

 ### type_casting
 The **aim** of this program is to understand **type casting**.
 Type casting